CIRES-Geomagnetism/wmm/README.md

 ### Get magnetic components
 Set up the time and latitude and longtitude and altitude for the WMM model

-To get the detail of the magnetic components, please see **[Description of the WMM magnetic components](https://github.com/CIRES-Geomagnetism/wmm/blob/check_nmax/description.md)**

 ```python
 from wmm import wmm_calc